dcastro/haskell-flatbuffers/notes.md

 # Notes

+* when writing to a table, any field can be "missing"
+* when reading from a table:
+  - a missing field of type table/string/vector/struct will default to `null`/`Nothing` in the host language
+  - a missing field of type `bool`/numeric will default to the corresponding default values, which can be configured in the schema.

 ## Flatbuffers limitations

-* Cannot distinguish empty vector from absent vector (workaround is to wrap vector in a table).
-  * This same problem affects ints (`Just 0` vs `Nothing`), etc.
-* Vectors of vectors are not supported (see above workaround).
-* Vectors (e.g. of strings) cannot contains nulls, see <https://github.com/google/flatbuffers/issues/4704>
+* Vectors cannot contain:
+  * other vectors
+  * null/missing elements
+* `bool`/numeric types - cannot be null/missing.
+  * `bool`/numeric types have default values (configurable), which the user should be able to select.
+* structs *can* be null/missing.
+  * nested stucts *can't* be null/missing.
+When a struct contains nested structs, either the whole thing is null, or it isn't/
+  * structs don't have default values, but its fields do.
+  * structs can only contain: numeric fields, boolean, unions???

+## Implementation specific limitations

-* Vector of unions / vectors of unions of structs are not supported by all languages (supported in typescript)
+* Vector of unions / vectors of unions of structs are not supported by all languages (Languages where this is supported: typescript)
-* Structs, unlike other scalars, are nullable.
-But when a struct `y` is nested inside a struct `x`, either the whole thing is null, or it isn't.
-You can't have a nullable nested struct.
+* (Java) Cannot distinguish between a missing/null vector and an empty vector (workaround is to wrap vector in table).

 ## TODO